deanwilson/ecs-monitoring/README.md

       --bucket ${TERRAFORM_BUCKET} \
       --versioning-configuration Status=Enabled

-Now you have a bucketname you will create the configurarion for your stack.
+Now you have a bucket name you will create the configuration for your stack.
 Inside the `environments` directory you will find a pair of files for each stack, a `.backend` and a `.tfvars`.
 Make a copy of an existing pair and change the values to suit your new name.
 The `bucket`